velmie/JSON-API/README.md

 A server MAY choose to limit the number of resources returned in a response to a subset (“page”) of the whole set available.

-To make pagination request frontend SHOULD send query params in the next format:
+To make a pagination request frontend SHOULD send query params in the next format:

 - **page**: page number to get
 - **limit**: items per page

-In server response should be pagination object in the next format:
+In the server response should be a pagination object in the following format:

 - **currentPage**: current returned page
-- **totalPage**: total pages amount
+- **totalPages**: total pages amount
-- **totlaRecord**: total record amount
+- **totlaRecords**: total record amount
 - **limit**: number of items per page

 Example: